LIBSVM Tools

 Weights for data instances

-Fast training/testing for degree-2 polynomial mappings of data
+Fast training/testing for polynomial mappings of data

 Cross Validation with Different Criteria (AUC, F-score, etc.)